-Approved source: Foods offered for sale at farmers market must come from a vendor that is:
+Approved source: Foods offered for sale at a farmer's market must come from a vendor that is:

-- Properly licensed under Article 20-C by the Division of Food Safety and Inspection; - Exempt from Article 20-C; - Registered as a Home Processor operating within New York State by the Division of Food Safety and Inspection; - Permitted under Part 2 for dairy products by the Division of Milk Control and Dairy Services; - Permitted by DOH or a local health department within New York State; - Processed under USDA inspection; - Properly licensed under Article 5A by the Division of Food Safety and Inspection; - Exempt from Article 5-A licensing requirements for individuals who process 1,000 birds or less annually from their own flock; and - Properly licensed or permitted and inspected by the appropriate regulatory agency if selling out-of-state products.
-Vendors selling honey or maple syrup made out-of-state do NOT need to be licensed or permitted.
+- Properly licensed under Article 20-C by the Division of Food Safety and Inspection; - Exempt from Article 20-C; - Registered as a Home Processor operating within New York State by the Division of Food Safety and Inspection; - Permitted under Part 2 for dairy products by the Division of Milk Control and Dairy Services; - Permitted by DOH or a local health department within New York State;

+- Processed under USDA inspection; - Properly licensed under Article 5-A by the Division of Food Safety and Inspection; - Exempt from Article 5-A licensing requirements for individuals who process 1,000 birds or less annually from their own flock; and - Properly licensed or permitted and inspected by the appropriate regulatory agency if selling out-of-state products.
+Vendors selling honey or maple syrup made out-of-state do NOT need to be licensed or permitted. - Approved source for plant industry

-Farmers market vendors are required to provide a copy of their food license or permit (as listed above) upon request by the market manager or regulatory inspector.
+Farmers' market vendors are required to provide a copy of their food license or permit (as listed above) upon request by the market manager or regulatory inspector.